ngocpham3499/Algorithm-Project-1/Algorithm 2/README.md

 Algorithm 2: Greedy Approach to Hamiltonian Problem

-This algorithm focuses on identifying the optimal starting city given that the cities are arranged in a circl and each city has a gas station.
+This algorithm focuses on identifying the optimal starting city given that the cities are arranged in a circle and each city has a gas station.
 The key inputs are:

 1. city_distances: the distances between neighboring cities